brk-a/DSA/0x06-dsa/1-graphs.md

 #### articulation points problem
 * given a graph, are there articulation points (cut vertex)?
     * an articulation point is any vertex in a graph whose removal increases the number of connected components (increases the number of graphs)
-    * articulation points hint at weaknesses , bottlenecks, vulnerabilities etc
+    * articulation points hint at weaknesses, bottlenecks, vulnerabilities etc

     <ul>
     <li>- [] directed</li>